With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Connecticut

-This is the most strict state for constructing tiny houses and for tiny homes on wheels.
-Still today, several advocates are evoking to legalize affordable tiny houses in this state.
+This is the most strict state for constructing tiny houses and tiny homes on wheels.
+However, several advocates still seek to legalize affordable tiny houses in this state.

 -